 Sarah Nizzi is originally from central Iowa and is a graduate from Drake University with a bachelor’s of science in environmental science.
-Currently, she is employed by the Xerces Society as a Pollinator Conservation Planner and NRCS Partner Biologist.
+Currently, she is employed by the Xerces Society as a Pollinator Conservation Specialist, NRCS Partner Biologist for the state of Iowa.
 Sarah first became interested in native plants as a student at Drake, thanks to her amazing professors.
 Oak savannas, tallgrass prairie, and wetlands all share a special place in her heart.
-In her free time she volunteers for other conservation non-profit groups and enjoys hunting, fishing, running, kayaking, biking, and writing.
-Sarah was elected president in 2020.
+In her free time she volunteers for other conservation non-profit groups and enjoys fishing, kayaking, biking, and writing.
+Sarah was elected president in 2021.

 Greetings, Thomas Scherer here.
 I am truly privileged to be on the INPS Board and serve alongside a very special group of people who are dedicated to the Natural World of Iowa.